 Written By: April Prince

 Naomi is a female wrestler currently working for WWE on its Smackdown roster.
 She’s been a part of the company since the early 2010s and has been a consistent workhorse for the company during her tenure.
-However, she’s also been overlooked in comparison to her fellow wrestlers in the women’s division.
+However, she’s also been overlooked compared to her fellow wrestlers in the women’s division.

-What sets Naomi apart from a lot of her contemporaries, both male and female, is her raw athletic ability and showmanship.
+What sets Naomi apart from a lot of her contemporaries, both male and female is her raw athletic ability and showmanship.
 When you’re watching a Naomi match, your eyes fixate on her.
 She knows how to make the most of the squared circle, utilizing every part of her body to dazzle the crowd.
 Her movements are fluid and eye-catching from start to finish.

 The WWE brass values how marketable their performers are.
 Can this wrestler sell out an event?
 How well does that Superstar move merchandise?
-Do these performers sell a match and a storyline without it coming off cheesy and inauthentic?
+Do these performers sell a match and a storyline without it appearing cheesy and inauthentic?
 These are things Naomi can easily do and has done for years now.
 She’s someone who has an evident love for the business and takes every task with the same enthusiasm and passion as the last.

 It’s easy to forget Naomi had what most would consider a catastrophic injury.
 During a match in 2014 against Aksana, Naomi injured her eye socket and cornea when Aksana accidentally brought her knee down on Naomi’s eye.
 It was hard to watch, and one can only imagine the pain she was going through.
 But she didn’t let this stop her from competing.

 Most people would take extended time off from work to completely heal their injury.
 Not WWE’s Naomi.
 Sporting an eyepatch, she returned to competition.
-Somehow she managed to be a part of the active roster.
+Somehow, she managed to be a part of the active roster.
 All while nursing an eye injury that no doubt had to affect her depth perception and peripheral vision.

 In addition to her showstopping ways in the squared circle, Naomi is also a singer, dancer, actress, and model.
 She collects talents the way people collect Pokemon cards.
 She always gives 110% to every avenue she takes.
 Nothing is a small project in her (completely healed) eyes.

 For many black women, both young and old, seeing Naomi on TV and all that she’s managed to do is inspiring.
-She’s hasn’t reached her peak of success, but one can only hope that she’ll continue to ascend the ladder.
+She hasn’t reached her peak of success, but one can only hope that she’ll continue to ascend the ladder.

 Volunteer contributor April Prince wrote this piece as part of our pilot Contributor Crew Program.
 If you would like to participate, fill out our prelim form and let us know what you are interested in doing.